lockss/lockss-rtd-manual/docs/introduction/os.rst

    .. tip::

       If you are currently running LOCKSS 1.x on a CentOS Linux host, we recommend a :doc:`new-host migration to LOCKSS 2.x <lockss-portal:migration/index>`.
-However, if you perform a :doc:`same-host migration to LOCKSS 2.x <lockss-portal:migration/index>`, you must upgrade your host to a newer operating system in the RHEL 8 or 9 family first, such as :ref:`os-rocky-linux`, :ref:`os-almalinux`, :ref:`os-oracle-linux`, or :ref:`os-rhel`.
+However, if you perform a :doc:`same-host migration to LOCKSS 2.x <lockss-portal:migration/index>`, you must upgrade your host to a newer operating system in the RHEL family first, such as :ref:`os-rocky-linux`, :ref:`os-almalinux`, :ref:`os-oracle-linux`, or :ref:`os-rhel`.
 See `OS Upgrades <https://github.com/lockss/community/wiki/OS-Upgrades>`_ in the LOCKSS Community Wiki for guidance.

    .. list-table::
       :header-rows: 1